IBM/aspera-cli/docs/README.erb.md

 Some values provided to <%=tool%> (options, **Command Parameters**) are expected to be [Extended Value](#extended-value-syntax), that is, not a simple `String`, but a composite structure (`Hash`, `Array`).

-Typically, the `@json:` modifier is used, it expects a [JSON](https://www.json.org/) value.
+For small structures with a few keys, the [dot-path](#dot-path-notation) `key.subkey=value` notation (using `@:` to collect positional arguments, or `--opt.key=value` directly for options) is often the most convenient: it requires no quoting and reads naturally on the command line.
-JSON itself has some special syntax: for example `"` is used to enclose a `String` which may be difficult to specify in shells for whom it is a special character.
+For larger or more complex structures (deep nesting, arrays of hashes, values copied from API documentation), the `@json:` modifier is typically a better fit.

-The [dot-path](#dot-path-notation) can also be used and can be easier to use because it does usually not require special characters.
+`@json:` expects a [JSON](https://www.json.org/) value; note that `"` is used to enclose a `String` in JSON, which may be difficult to specify in shells — enclose the whole argument in single quotes to avoid this.

 Any option or **Command Parameter** expecting a `Hash` value accepts the special value `help` to display its schema.
 See [Schema Discovery with `help`](#schema-discovery-with-help).